MrsZ/gitbook-blog/back-end/jwt.md

 add jwt's \(aud, jti\) pair into blacklist to avoid replay attack

-we can blacklist a jti to prevent a token being used more t han X times
+we can blacklist a jti to prevent a token being used more than X times

 [https://auth0.com/blog/blacklist-json-web-token-api-keys/](https://auth0.com/blog/blacklist-json-web-token-api-keys/)